christinazavou/ANNFASS/documentation/papers/generic/octant_based/ocnn.md

 8. "The size of the vector is the number of the finest leaf octants in the octree." what does this means ?

+9. (fig.5) shouldnt the unpooling put everywhere the max value and not add zeros ?

+10. what is deconvolution in regular CNN?

+11. what is the concept of LeNet ?

+12. How is OCNN(d) ---> Ud2 ?